-SEA Objective Assessment of effect (consider cumulative effects, significance of the effect and magnitude of the effect in terms of the three time periods) Summary Explanation N/A Short term (1 - 5 years) Medium term (6 - 10 years) Long term (11 years +) To maintain and enhance nature conservation (biodiversity, flora and fauna) + ++ ++ This Policy is not over and above the Core Strategy in terms of SEA objectives and would work towards ensuring that sustainability measures are included in new development.
+SEA Objective cumulative e nt of effect (conseffects, significant nagnitude of the three time period nce of the effect in Summary Explanation N/A Short term (1 - 5 years) Medium term (11 years +) (6 - 10 years) To maintain and enhance nature conservation (biodiversity, flora and fauna) + ++ ++ This Policy is not over and above the Core Strategy in terms of SEA objectives and would work towards ensuring that sustainability measures are included in new development.
 Policy safeguards are included within the supporting policy.
 N/A To maintain and enhance the quality of landscapes and townscapes + + + This Policy is not over and above the Core Strategy in terms of SEA objectives and would work towards ensuring that sustainability measures are included in new development.
 Policy safeguards are included within the supporting policy.
 N/A